 4. Make Sure Your Battery Is Working At Its Optimum

 The average EV car battery can survive 10-20 years of active use before becoming unusable.
 However, depending on your driving habits and the type of EV you own, that lifespan may differ.
-Everyone should take a step to ensure that your EV battery is in great condition before starting your electric vehicle road trip.
+Everyone should take a step to ensure that their EV battery is in great condition before starting their electric vehicle road trip.

 This is especially important if you are planning to make a particularly long-distance journey.
 Even though it is unusual for an EV battery pack to die completely, it can still become old and slow-charging to the point where it is no longer viable.